aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 dependent on some built-in Python libraries and types that I'll survey but not delve into.

-[XXX Drop the mention of nested functions?
+[XXX Just drop the above paragraph, I think.
+Older thoughts: Drop the mention of nested functions?
 I'm afraid it might scare people away who could get something out of this.
 But I don't want to overpromise accessibility either, not after the cries of despair over Udacity CS212.
 A similar potential hurdle is this being just generally more tightly coded than some are used to, like CS212 again.
 I'd like to acknowledge that reading code isn't easy---note how I already implied thinking my code is "clear and direct", how conceited---and encourage readers anyway.
 Implying it's clear and simple, when it's at least intricate and likely difficult, gets offputting.
 Warning that it's all elite and stuff is also offputting.
 Help?
 I guess the smallest change is from "adequate to clear, direct coding" to "adequate to code in".
 A pity to make it blander that way.
 Blah, overthinking!]

 This chapter's goal of self-hosting escapes a textbook's core concerns of generating smarter code, for more language features, with more